 Email Segmentation Best Practices: Behavioral-based Segments

 Behavioral segmentation looks at the activities and interactions of your users.
-To understand the behaviors of your users, it requires that you use tracking and analytics to discover what these behaviors are.
+Understanding the behaviors of your users requires that you use tracking and analytics to discover what these behaviors are.

 Based on your analytics, you might segment your users based on these factors: